-AURES and Micoton 7 have the wind in their sails: The French Sun Odyssey 479 sailboat will fly AURES colors during the ARC 2017 Atlantic Rally for Cruisers
+AURES and Micoton 7 have the wind in their sails: The French Sun Odyssey 479 sailboat will fly AURES colours during the ARC 2017 Atlantic Rally for Cruisers

-On November 19th this year, the ARC 2017 Atlantic Rally for Cruisers will set sail from the Port of Las Palmas in Gran Canaria, Canary Islands.
+On the 19th of November this year, the ARC 2017 Atlantic Rally for Cruisers will set sail from the Port of Las Palmas in Gran Canaria, Canary Islands.

 This annual migration is a “must do” for many sailors - attracting over 1,200 aficionadosand crew members, this year’s event is set to welcome over 200 boats.
 Their journey will end around two weeks later on the Caribbean island of Saint Lucia in the Antilles.

 Above all, the Micoton 7 is a family endeavour.
 Jehan de France, the yacht’s owner for the last two years, is one of AURES Group’s long-standing business partners, but it was thanks to his personal ties and time-honoured friendship with AURES that this sporting partnership sprang into being.

 “I’ve always loved real adventure”, Jehan de France explained.
 “I’ve recently come back to sailing after a break, during which I took part in 5 Paris-Dakar rallies between 2011 and 2016, two by motorbike and three by car, clocking up a total of over 100,000 kilometres of off-road racing and clinching 30th place in the general classification of the first Dakar Rally in Argentina.

 I had the idea of buying this Sun Odyssey yacht to sail to the Antilles with my four children in 2018”, he continued, “but we caught the racing bug, so decided to turn our Atlantic crossing from a leisure cruise into a bona fide race.

 This is the 7th boat of its name.
 It has been upgraded and optimised for racing.
 Needless to say, the boat isn't up there with the favourites, which are all pure racing yachts.”